jinfante11/Covid-19-Exploration/README.md

 ## Project Overview

-1. **Data Import and Cleaning**: Imported the Covid Deaths and Vaccinations tables with the correct data type for each column.
+1. **Data Import and Cleaning**: Imported the COVID-19 deaths and Vaccinations tables with the correct data type for each column.
 2. **Data Processing**: Processed data using aggregate functions, joins, and CTEs, and created views in SQL.
-3. **Data Visualisation**: Created interactive dashboards in Tableau to visualize the analysis results.
+3. **Data Visualisation**: Created interactive dashboards in Tableau to visualise the analysis results.

 ## Data Sources